 Contact Dana Korsen, Media Officer, at email@example.com or 202-334-2843.

-To request permission to reproduce an NAM Perspective, NAM Special Publication, or a report of the National Academies, contact Barb Murphy at firstname.lastname@example.org.
-For permission to reproduce other NAM materials, contact Laura DeStefano at email@example.com.
+To request permission to reproduce a paper from NAM Perspectives, NAM Special Publication, or a report of the National Academies, contact Barb Murphy at firstname.lastname@example.org.
+For permission to reproduce other NAM materials, contact email@example.com.
 To purchase or download a free copy of a National Academies report, visit nap.edu.